A unified formulation of splitting-based implicit time integration schemes: Numerical experiments

 posed on the unit square $[0, 1] \times [0, 1]$.
 Boundary and initial conditions come from the exact solution

 The second problem is three-dimensional and reads

 on the unit cube $[0, 1] \times [0, 1] \times [0, 1]$.
 For \cref{eqn:3d_heat_eq} the exact solution is

 For both \cref{eqn:2d_heat_eq,eqn:3d_heat_eq}, we discretize spatial derivatives with second order central finite differences on a uniform mesh with $N_p$ points in each direction.
 Given the exact solutions are quadratic in space, this ensures there are no spatial errors.
-The integration timespan is $[0, 1]$, and temporal error is measured in the $\ell^2$ norm with respect to the exact solution at the mesh points.
+The 2D problem is partitioned such that $f^{\{1\}}$ is the discretization of the directional derivative along the $x$-axis and $f^{\{2\}}$ discretizes $u_{yy} +h(x,y,t)$.
+Similarly, in the 3D problem, $f^{\{1\}}$ and $f^{\{2\}}$ are finite difference operators for $u_{xx}$ and $u_{yy}$, respectively, while $f^{\{3\}} $ represents the remaining terms $u_{zz} + g(x,y,z,t)$.
+The integration timespan is $[0, 1]$, and temporal error is measured in the $\ell^2$ norm with respect to the exact solution at $t=1$ evaluated at the mesh points.

-\Cref{fig:ADI_2D_conv,fig:ADI_3D_conv} show convergence plots for the methods documented in \cref{appendix:coefficients} applied to the 2D and 3D problems respectively when the ADI structure in \cref{definition:ADI-GARk} is considered.
+\Cref{fig:ADI_2D_conv,fig:ADI_3D_conv} show convergence plots for the methods documented in \cref{sec:new_methods} applied to the 2D and 3D problems respectively when the ADI structure in \cref{definition:ADI-GARk} is considered.
 The uniform mesh and the singly-diagonally implicit structure of the method allows us to use the same matrix factorization when computing different directional stages.
 For small values of $N_p$ the methods work at their nominal order of convergence.
 However, numerical convergence rates in \cref{fig:order3-conv-2D,fig:order4-conv-2D,fig:order4-conv-3D} indicate that as the mesh size gets smaller, the problem becomes stiffer and numerical order reduction is observed.
+An order reduction in the classical convergence order of one-step methods when applied to PDE problems with time dependent boundary conditions is generally present.
+This can be seen in the papers by Ostermann and Roche \cite{Roche92} and by Lubich and Ostermann \cite{Lubich95,Lubich1995-Convergence}, where it is shown that for Runge--Kutta methods and Rosenbrock-type methods an order reduction takes place even in the case of time-independent boundary conditions.
+The order reduction is more dramatic for the case of time-dependent BCs.
+Besides in case of splitting methods (e.g. the GARK methods here considered) the effects of the order reduction are quite often more pronounced due to the effect of the additional errors introduced in the splitting terms.
+See, e.g. \cite{Gonzalez_2020_AMF}, where some convergence results about the PDE-order (in several $L_p$ norms) of some splitting W-methods are given.

 \Cref{fig:P_ADI_2D_conv} shows convergence results for methods of orders 3 and 4 when the parallel ADI scheme described in \cref{definition:P-ADI-GARk} is used on the 2D problem \cref{eqn:2d_heat_eq}.
-This scheme has the added computational benefit that directional stages at the same time argument $t_{n-1}+ c_i h $ can be computed in parallel.
+This scheme has the added computational benefit that directional stages at the same time argument $t_{n}+ c_i h $ can be computed in parallel.
 For the set of mesh sizes used in this experiment, we observe the classical order of convergence for the methods.